Donate Sponsor

 Category

-Discover the best way to help kittens you find alone without their mum with our step-by-step guide
+A step-by-step guide to helping kittens you find alone without their mum

-If you find a lone kitten or litter of kittens and they appear to be abandoned or orphaned, then you might want to immediately pick them up and get them to safety.
-However, this might not be the best thing to do for the kittens, so it’s important to keep calm and assess the situation first.
+If you find kittens who appear to be abandoned or orphaned, you might think it's best to pick them up and get them to safety.
+But this might not be the best thing to do for the kittens.
+It’s important to keep calm and assess the situation first.

 Should you handle newborn kittens?